Veggie Visa – Vegan Travel & Lifestyle

 Within a few months I became vegetarian but there was still something pulling at my conscious.
 I learned more and more about the cruelty that existed as a result of the dairy and egg industry.
 Over the next year or so I weaned myself off of milk products but continued to eat eggs.

-When I was traveling throughout Thailand in 2014 I came face to face with animal cruelty and the complete lack of respect for animal life.
+When I was traveling throughout Thailand in 2014 I came face to face with animal cruelty on a regular basis.
 On my last day in Thailand, before crossing the border to Cambodia, I decided to make the final step and go vegan.

 Now, I can’t even imagine eating animal products.
 It’s such a strange and foreign concept to me.